 Your relationship with your daughter or mother may fit into one or more of the following classifications.

 Ideal mother-daughter relationships demonstrate trust, love, compromise, and respect.

-In a healthy relationship, both parties should exhibit the following behaviors:
+In a healthy relationship, both the mother and daughter should exhibit the following behaviors:

 - Setting practical expectations of each other.

-- Accepting the mistakes and failures of each other.
+- Accepting the mistakes and failures of one another.

 - Showing care for each other even in the face of conflict.